 (b) in the case of a voluntary winding-up — by filing an originating process seeking an order estimating, or determining a method for working out, the value of the debt or claim.

-10.2 Disclaimer of contract (Corporations Act s.
+10.2.
+Disclaimer of contract (Corporations Act s.
 568(1A))

 (1) The affidavit in support of an application by a liquidator, under section 568(1A) of the Corporations Act, for leave to disclaim a contract in relation to a company must —